What is OSPAT?

 Each person should perform an assessment prior to the start of each shift.
-Therefore, those people who are working on your shift will have demonstrated that they are fit for work.
+Therefore, those people who are working on your shift will have demonstrated that they have passed their OSPAT assessment.
+If all employees in a workplace are not impaired it may reduce the risk of incidents for all employees.
 The assessment routine also provides a constant reminder of what is needed to be fit for work.

 Why should a company use OSPAT?

 The law requires employers to maintain a healthy and safe workplace.
 Employees are required to take reasonable care to ensure their own health and safety at work and to avoid adversely affecting the health and safety of any other person.

 OSPAT contributes to safety by identifying those people who may be a safety risk prior to them starting work on any particular shift.
 OSPAT therefore helps employers and employees.

 No. OSPAT helps improve workplace safety for everyone.
 To make this possible, your supervisor needs to be aware of all the occasions when you obtain a result which is significantly below your average.

 Your results will be treated with confidentiality in accordance with company policies and procedures.

 Unlike some forms of testing, OSPAT is not about policing the social habits of employees.
 OSPAT is non-accusative and non-judgmental.

 The method of calculating and recording results prevents one person’s results being compared to those of another person.